sigcomlab/Frequency-Estimation-Toolbox/README.md

 **2.	*Complex Single Frequency Estimation and Cancellation* (CSFEC) algorithm [2]** – employed for 1-D complex type input signal.

-**3.	*Complex Single Frequency-Delay Estimation and Cancellation* [3]** –
+**3.	*Complex Single Frequency-Delay Estimation and Cancellation (CSFDEC)* algorithm [3]** – employed for 2-D complex type input signal.

-**4.	*BLA BLA BLA* [4]** –
+**4.	*BLA BLA BLA* [4]** – employed for 3-D complex type input signal.

+**Usage**

 Each algorithm, implemented by a dedicated function, can be tested through its test main script (also included in the toolbox).
-All the test main scripts contain two examples employing the frequency estimation algorithm to search for the strongest tones in: a) synthetically generated signal, and; b) data from real world measurements.
+All the test main scripts contain two examples employing the frequency estimation algorithm to search for the strongest tones in: a) synthetically generated signal, and; b) data from real world measurements obtained through radars.

 **References**